Vishvesh8/DevOps-Workshop-Repo/README.md

 ## Instructions

-1) Fork this repo to your github account.
+1) Fork this repo on your github account.
 2) Enter your Dockerhub username and password to Github Secrets under the names "DOCKER_USER" and "DOCKER_PASSWORD"
 3) Enter your AWS Access key ID, AWS Region, AWS Secret access key to Github secrets under the names "AWS_ACCESS_KEY_ID", "AWS_REGION_NAME", "AWS_SECRET_ACCESS_KEY".
 4) Start the ci-cid pipeline jobs in the Actions tab.